CHT Applications > Quick Guides > Hosting > 3.x > Self Hosting

 Hosting a CHT instance in a cloud provider like AWS or on bare-metal requires you have sufficient hardware specifications, Docker and Docker Compose installed and other infrastructure requirements met.

-Depending on the scale of your operation these may need to be adjusted.
+Depending on the scale of your operation these may need to be increased.
 Be sure to monitor disk usage so that the 8 GB can be increased as needed.

 Docker Desktop for Windows needs either Hyper-V support or Windows Subsystem for Linux 2 (WSL 2).
 Docker’s Windows Docker Desktop install page covers both scenarios.